marcelm9/pygame_xml_gui/contract/contract.md

 &nbsp;
 ### Hints
 - While writing the xml file, you can test out your code with example data by giving the canvas a "pySource" attribute.
 In the given file you can create variables which will then be used in the xml file.
+- Variables of the source file can be referenced in the xml file.
+For example, you can create a list of entities and create a label for each entity by using a list and a list-item with the attribute "pyFor".

 &nbsp;
 ### Further ideas